2025XLife/Project-01/README.md

 ## 📊 Minimal Dataset

 A minimal, de-identified sample dataset containing representative CGM traces and structured lifestyle logs is available at `./world_model+ranking_module/data`.
 The sample is specifically formatted for computational compatibility with the X-Life preprocessing and modeling pipelines, enabling code verification and functional demonstration.
 It is intended exclusively for testing and development purposes.
-Use of this sample for clinical inference, biomedical research, or any generalizable conclusion is strictly discouraged.

 ## 📄 License